 The Course Structure of the Master of Law in International and European Business Law (LLM) is as follows:

 |LLM540||International Economic Law||7.5|

 |LLM580||Private International Law||7.5|

-The Faculty of Master of Law in International and European Business Law (LLM)
+Click here to see the Faculty of Law in International and European Business Law (LLM)